-Animal:
+Animal

 For age determination, all animals will be assumed to have been born on January 1st of the year foaled.
+For size determination, animals 56" and under are ponies and over 56" are horses.

 Exhibitor:

 Your grade is determined by your grade on January 15 of the current year.
 If you were in 3rd grade on January 15 of the current year, you will be considered to be in 3rd grade through the State Fair, etc.